St James Conservation Area huts

-Don’t think any one is going to stay at Old Bridge Hut with the dirt floor, wrecked bunks and lack of doors but it’s interesting to visit, primarily for the long forgotten names etched in the corrugated steel cladding, station hands from 1918, deer cullers from 1942 featuring.
+Don’t think anyone is going to stay at Old Bridge Hut with the dirt floor, wrecked bunks and lack of doors but it’s interesting to visit, primarily for the long-forgotten names etched in the corrugated steel cladding: old station hands from 1918, deer cullers from 1942 featuring.

 Pool Hut is a whacky stuccoed hut from the old station days, not exactly luxurious accommodation.

 Rokeby Hut is small, with emphasis on small.
 The canvas bunks are comfortable enough, kinda like sleeping in a hammock.

 Spartan and cosy accommodation in an old converted musterers’ hut on the southern end of the St James Cycle Trail.